DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 following code (recommended to run line by line in case of problems).

 ## Dataset
-You can download the dataset and generate synthetic soundscapes using the script: "generate_dcase_task4_2022.py".
+You can download the dataset using the script: "generate_dcase_task4_2022.py".

-Don't hesitate to generate your own synthetic dataset (change `generate_soundscapes(...)`).
+The dataset is composed of two parts:
+- real data (DESED dataset)
+- synthetically generated data

 ### Usage:
 - `python generate_dcase_task4_2022.py --basedir="../../data"` (You can change basedir to the desired data folder.)